hyosung11/Launch-School/Courses/journal.md

 ## 20220628 화요일

 09:47 I scheduled the interview for Thursday at 10:00 with Victor.
 I feel tired today, right now.
 I have to pee.
 Ugh.

+10:21 Combing through the study guide.
+I need to work on some problems later.
+I'm still feeling tired.
+I want to watch Wimbledon tennis.